Quote Price Calculation

 Zone Price Factor

-The Zone Price Factor is a multiplier used to adjust product price and S&TC based on the customer’s Sales Zone and Business Unit (BU).
+The Zone Price Factor is a multiplier used to adjust price based on the customer’s Sales Zone and Business Unit (BU).
 It accounts for regional market differences (e.g., higher costs in certain areas) without altering the base logic.
 The value is retrieved from the Price Factor field in the Quote - Service/Installation Zone Cost table.

 For example: